 A not-too-common type of CertificateSeptember 1, 2020

 As with any organization, Masonic Lodges generate paperwork.
-We have meeting notices, meeting minutes, installation programs, certificates, and so on.
-Regarding certificates, to name just a few types: we’ve got those for new members, awards, years of membership, demits, and possibly more.
+There are meeting notices, meeting minutes, installation programs, certificates, and so on.
+Regarding certificates, just a few types are: those for new members, awards, years of membership, demits, and possibly more.
 As they’re a bit less common, today we’ll look at demits/dimits.

-Except for the first reference image, here are examples of demits in our museum collection.
-The styles range from simple to elaborate, but they all perform the same function.
+Following are examples of demits in our museum collection.
+The styles of certificates range from simple to elaborate, but they all perform the same function.

 These are just a few of the Certificates of Demission in the Heritage Center archives.
 Most are fairly plain; some are quite ornate.
 All are examples of the lost printer’s art.